varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

 ### Configuring the EFI

 First of all, download the EFI folder I've included in this repo, so we can make some adjustments on it.
 In this step, we will tweak our bootloader, generate our fake Mac serials, than write it out on the install media's EFI folder, so PCs will be able to boot from it.
+Althrough generating serials are possible post-install, I would not recommend it, doing these tasks now can save a lot of pain and troubleshooting later, especially when you trying to make iMessage work.

 #### GenSMBIOS values

 We need a script, called [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS), to be able to fake create fake serial number, UUID, and MLB numbers. **This step is essential to have a working iMessage, so do not skip it.
 It is highly recommended to do this now, rather than post-install.** This script can run on Windows too.
-The process on windows is the following:
+The process is the following:
 * Download GenSMBIOS as a ZIP, then extract it.
-* Launch GenSMBIOS.bat, and use option 1 to download MacSerial.
+* Launch GenSMBIOS.bat, (or GenSMBIOS.command on Mac) and use option 1 to download MacSerial.
 * Choose option 2, to select the path of the config.plist file.
 It will be located in EFI/OC folder. ( The stuff you've downloaded from this repo. :) )
 * Choose option 3, and enter iMac15,1 as the machine type.
+This is the closest Mac configuration to our Hackintosh machine.
 * Press Q to quit, your config.plist now should contain the required serials.

 #### Enter the proper ROM value